Apple Valley DUI Lawyer

 Meanwhile, private defense attorneys can keep their caseloads small so they can focus their full attention on each client’s case.
 When your future is on the line, a legal ally who can devote everything to your case could be the difference between freedom and years behind bars.

-Connect with The Law Office of Joshua Moody
+Connect with Moody Law

 After you have been charged with a DUI, the stakes are high.
 You are looking at potential incarceration and various other penalties that could plague you for years.
 In such a high-stakes situation, you don’t want to leave anything to chance.